I would like to have detailed instructions on how to use Cisco's recently implemented NetFlow 9 in ASA 5500 security and firewall appliances.

-This article applies to PRTG Network Monitor 12 or later
+This article applies to PRTG Network Monitor 19 or later

 Monitoring Cisco ASA Firewalls with PRTG using Netflow 9

-Some time ago, Cisco has implemented NetFlow 9 for its popular ASA 5500 security and firewall appliances.
+Some time ago, Cisco implemented NetFlow 9 for its popular ASA 5500 security and firewall appliances.
 But this implementation of NetFlow is quite different from what other Cisco devices provide.
-It is called "Netflow Security Event Logging" (NSEL) and was originally introduced on the Cisco ASA 5580.
-Now, with the latest firmware (ASA 8.2.x or later), it is now extended to other Cisco ASA models.
+It is called Netflow Security Event Logging (NSEL) and was originally introduced on the Cisco ASA 5580.
+Now, with the latest firmware (ASA 8.2.x or later), it has also been extended to other Cisco ASA models.